-Author has written 12 stories for Mass Effect, Elder Scroll series, and Dragon Age.
+Author has written 13 stories for Mass Effect, Elder Scroll series, Dragon Age, and Middle-earth.

 Husband, father, freethinker, skeptic, philosophical theist, hawkish liberal, pragmatist, absolutist of liberty, educator, bureaucrat, white-hat hacker, amateur historian, freelance writer, would-be novelist, dabbler in digital art, Freemason, occasional bingo caller.